An NCI-Designated Center

 Vaginal cancer is the cancer of the vagina and most usually occurs when another cancer, such as cervical or endometrial cancer, spreads.

-Vulvar cancer is relatively rare and highly curable when diagnosed in an early stage.
+Vulvar cancer is a relatively rare cancer type, and highly curable when diagnosed in an early stage.
 The incidence is two per 100,000 women.
 Risk factors include chronic vulvar irritation and sexually transmitted diseases.

 Ovarian cancer ranks fifth in cancer deaths among women, totaling more deaths than any other cancer of the female reproductive system.